389ds/389ds.github.io/docs/389ds/design/cli-guide.md

 ## User experience and human interaction

-Human interaction is a field rooted in psychology, with one of the most famous and notable advocates being Don Norman.
-Norman's text "The Design of Everyday Things" is one of his most famous works and has been well referenced and reviewed.

 Let's take a thought experiment about the importance of human centred design.
 Aviation has a long track record as an industry that examines all possible causes and influences on accidents.